OmerDolev/omerdolev.github.io/_posts/2020-12-15-kubernetes-control-plane.md

 tags: [writing, kubernetes, containers]
 ---

 In K8s, as in many other products the architecture is a manager/master and worker nodes architecture.
-In a high level it looks something like this:

 I'm not going to cover everything in just one post, so for now let's focus on the control plane.
 If you needed to manage something like this, orchestrating containers, in a very large scale (hundreds to thousands of containers), how would you do it?